mongodb/mongosql/semantics.md

 The binary comparison operators \<, \<=, \<\>, =, \>, and \>= specify
 less than, less than or equals, not equals, equals, greater than, and greater than or equals, respectively.
-MongoSQL does not support comparison operations on structured data (documents and arrays).
+Document comparison follows MongoDB's equality semantics, requiring exact field name and value matches, with field order being significant.
+Array comparison requires equal length and equal elements in the same order.
 Booleans are compared such that FALSE is less than TRUE.
 Numbers are compared with respect to their algebraic values.
 Strings are compared lexicographically.
 Datetimes are compared as expected.
 The result of a